-12 or more credit hour rs Full-time

-9-11 credit hours 3 / 4 time

-6-8 credit hours 1/2 time
+12 or more credit hours Full-time 9-11 credit hours /4 time 6-8 credit hours /2 time

 1-5 credit hours less than half time

-Eau dha anna an tanna Annining Aline in commented

 For the summer term, training time is computed differently.
 Veterans are advised to contact the VA Services Office before registering.